roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  I don't know if my face was smiling at that moment, but my heart was.
 "And I," said her husband, who was head over heels in complete and unadulterated and unconditional love for her, "am so in love with you, Kitty."

  My face hid the thoughts percolating between my vacuous skull.
 It was a very common thought I had, one that never had fully resolved itself in two years of living with her.
-Report_Story #1